vlad-zhukov/priem/README.md

     -   `[ssrKey]` _(String)_: A unique key that will be used to place this container to the store.
 Required for server-side rendering.

+**Instance:**

+1.  `state` _(Object)_: An instance current state.
-Similarly to React instances, containers have a `state` property and a `setState` method.
-However unlike in React, the state changes are _synchronous_.
+2.  `setState(updater)` _(Function)_: Similarly to React instances, a method to update this container's state, where `updater` argument can be either a function or an object.
+However unlike in React, the state changes are _synchronous_ and there is no a second callback argument.

 #### `AsyncContainer`

-A class that extends the `Container` class.
+A class that extends the basic `Container` class.
 It was designed to efficiently handle async jobs and never trigger unwanted updates of subscribed React components.
-It also caches results of promises using [`moize`](https://github.com/planttheidea/moize).
+It also has a built-in cache of promise results using [`moize`](https://github.com/planttheidea/moize).

-**Arguments:**
+**Constructor arguments:**

 1.  `options` _(Object)_: An object that inherits all options from the base `Container` and also allows to set the
     following: